19 Jun 2026

 The lyrics contrasts with the dreamy video you have made for the song, in which you are doing some hula hoop!

 Exactly!
 I have done a lot of videos during lockdown.
-It is another way to express myself that I didn’t explore so far.
-I look forward directing more videos.
+It is another way to express myself that I haven’t explored so far.
+I look forward to directing more videos.

-How did you forge this captivating soul that is so peculiar to your music?
+How did you shape this captivating soul that is so unique to your music?

 Well, I have been playing music since I was a child.
-I used to sit with my key board and just play.
-I have made my first song when I was 11, out of some basic chords and basic lyrics.
-It was called Little Things and it was something about the little things that you never throw away.
+I used to sit with my keyboard and just play.
+I made my first song when I was 11, out of some basic chords and basic lyrics.
+It was called Little Things, and it was something about the little things that you never throw away.
 It was really crappy!
 [Laughs.]
-It wasn’t until I turned 18 and learnt how to play the guitar, that I started to take song writing a bit more seriously.
+It wasn’t until I turned 18 and learnt how to play the guitar, that I started to take songwriting a bit more seriously.
 Lauryn Hill still remains a great inspiration – I still have her MTV Unplugged No. 2.0 (2002) album with me.
 I have also found many guitar players on YouTube when I was learning how to play, such as the jazz guitarist Emily Remler.
 She is the reason why I love to play.

 Your other was Jamaican and your father was a Greek multi-instrumentalist.
 What kind of music did they get you into as a child?